Why This Cottage Cheese Egg Bites Recipe Works So Well

 2. Why are my egg bites watery?

-3. Can I make this cottage cheese egg bites recipe without a blender?
+3. Can I make these without a blender?

-You can whisk the eggs and cottage cheese by hand, but the texture will be less uniform.
+You can whisk eggs and cottage cheese by hand, but this cottage cheese egg bites recipe will be less uniform.
 Blending breaks down the curds and creates the softer, coffee-shop style bite.
-If you skip the blender, use small-curd cottage cheese, whisk aggressively, and expect a slightly more rustic texture in the finished egg bites at home reliably.
+If you skip the blender, use small-curd cottage cheese, whisk aggressively, and expect a slightly more rustic texture when the batch is done.

 4. Are these good for meal prep?